Your browser does not support JavaScript! Skip to main content

 • Can you quantify our cache partitioning to maximize our performance?

 Cache partitioning is all about predictability, not performance.
-Your code may execute faster on average without cache partitioning, but it probably wouldn't be as predictable and could be quite sensitive to whatever executes in parallel.
+Your code may execute faster on average without cache partitioning, but it probably wouldn't be as predictable and could be quite sensitive to other software components executing in parallel.

 Cache partitioning aims to remove all the sensitivity to other tasks sharing the caches, thus making your task more predictable – but potentially at the expense of overall performance.
 In critical systems, predictability is of far greater importance than performance.